March 16, 2026 · Updated Apr 2, 2026 · Jake Mitchell

 Step 1: Separate Business and Personal Finances

 Open a dedicated business checking account and get a business debit or credit card.
 Every business purchase goes through these accounts.
 This alone eliminates most record-keeping headaches.
+For fuel purchases specifically, choosing between a fuel card vs. cash affects both your savings at the pump and the quality of your expense records.

 Step 2: Use a Mileage and Expense App